Razorback sucker

 It usually moves from deep water to suitable spawning grounds to breed, and research into its habits and breeding locations is ongoing.
-It has been a federally protected fish since 1991 and is rated as "critically endangered" by the International Union for Conservation of Nature.
+It has been a federally protected fish since 1991 and is rated as "Critically Endangered" by the International Union for Conservation of Nature, and Critically Imperiled by NatureServe.
 There are some signs of recovery, with fish being observed in the lower Grand Canyon in 2012 and 2013.

 Description

 The razorback sucker is most notable for the sharp-edged bulge on the anterior part of its back, between the head and dorsal fin, giving rise to its common name, as well as to the alternative name "humpback sucker".
 The fish can attain lengths of up to 91 cm and weights of 6 kg.
 A common length is 50 cm.
 The fish has an olivaceous to brown-black color on top grading to a lighter yellow below.
 Adult razorbacks are easily distinguished from other suckers by the predorsal keel.